asobti/kube-monkey/README.md

 kube-monkey can be configured with a list of namespaces
 * to blacklist (any deployments within a blacklisted namespace will not be touched)
 * to whitelist (only deployments within a whitelisted namespace that are not blacklisted will be scheduled) The blacklist overrides the whitelist.
 The config will be populated with default behavior (blacklist `kube-system` and whitelist `default`).

-To disable either the blacklist or whitelist provide `[""]` to the respective config.param
+To disable either the blacklist or whitelist provide `[""]` to the respective config.param.
+Disabling the whitelist causes kube-monkey to target _all_ namespaces.

 ## Opting-In to Chaos